Background

 Federation’s Industry Studies

-The 2016 Incentive Marketplace Estimate Research Study, conducted in partnership with Intellective Group, is currently in the field gathering responses and is on target for completion in the spring.
-The study seeks to measure the expenditures of businesses for non-cash rewards for employees, customers and partners.
-The results will update studies from previous years and provide details about expenditures spent on gift cards, rewards points, travel, and merchandise by corporate America.
-New this year, the study will also focus on the number of program owners using award points.
+Conducted in partnership with market research firm Intellective Group of St. Louis, the study measures the expenditures of businesses for non-cash rewards for employees, customers and partners.
+The results update studies from previous years and provide details about expenditures spent on gift cards, rewards points, travel, and merchandise by corporate America.
+New this year, the study also focuses on the number of program owners using award points.

-The Federation’s most recently completed and published research conducted in partnership with Intellective Group, the 2015 Program Design and Support Study, used a national sample of business stakeholders with at least $1M in revenue, and aimed to determine the drivers of programs, award types, supplier use and program metrics.
+The Federation’s 2015 Program Design and Support Study, used a national sample of business stakeholders with at least $1M in revenue, and aimed to determine the drivers of programs, award types, supplier use and program metrics.
 A series of white papers was published focusing on program goals and objectives; communication, technology and reporting; award program spending; and engaging outside support.
 The white papers are available on the Federation’s Home Page.
 The full study may be reviewed here.

 The Incentive Federation’s 2013 Market Sizing Study collected data from a national sample of business executives to estimate the size of the non-cash incentives marketplace.
 The study revealed that 74% of U.S. businesses use non-cash rewards to recognize and reward key audiences in the form of incentive travel, merchandise or gift cards, and spend $76.9 billion per year on incentive travel, merchandise, and gift cards.
 This most recent market sizing study confirmed that the use of incentive merchandise continues to reward and recognize employees, sales teams, channel partners and customers, and virtually all of these companies (98%) use some form of merchandise or gift card as a reward, collectively spending $54.4 billion each year on just these two areas.